 On that day, as has been recounted several times, Bush was in Florida at a school reading.
 The sequence of events that occurred after the reading can be said to have shaped Bush’s thinking and strategy regarding the war on terror.
 In “Decision Points,” Bush refers to these events as “the fog of war.”
 (Remember, he did not know at that point of time, whether this was, indeed, war).

-Bush, however, believed in this description.
-In subsequent days, he received several intelligence briefings from security agencies and met 9/11 survivors and relatives of those who had been killed.
-The effect of information combined with the trauma of poignant meetings must have been overwhelming.
-And it showed in his actions.
+Bush, however, believed in this description and commenced a regime of daily intelligence briefings from multiple security agencies.
+He also met 9/11 survivors and relatives of those who had been killed.
+The combination of an information overload from security agencies and meetings with survivors overwhelmed him and showed in his actions.

 For example, General Tommy Franks, who planned and executed the operations in Afghanistan and Iraq was also from Midland Texas.
 Paul Bremer, who was the presidential envoy to Baghdad, came recommended from Donald Rumsfeld.
 Bremer de-Baathified Iraq.
 Smith argues that Saddam Hussein’s party was the secular force binding the country’s hostile sects together.
-Breaking it up unleashed a civil war between Sunnis and Shias.
+Breaking it up unleashed a civil war between Sunnis and Shias and, consequently, led to the rise of ISIS.

 For example, Bush writes that he selected Bob Gates as his defense adviser during the Iraq war after a high school and college friend “whom I had appointed to the President’s Foreign Intelligence Advisory Board” suggested his name.